GuidesUse CasesOnboarding Flows

 Implementation

-Step 1: Prefetch on Email Input
+Step 1: Fetch on email blur

-// On email blur/change (debounced)
+// On email blur/change (debounced ~300ms)

-async function onEmailChange(email: string) {
+async function onEmailBlur(email: string) {

 if (!isBusinessEmail(email)) return;